status-im/nimbus-eth2/docs/the_nimbus_book/src/infura-guide.md

 ### 7. Copy one of the endpoints

-You can use either endpoint, but the https one will result in significantly fewer requests used, especially when initially syncing the node.
+You can use either endpoint, but the `https` endpoint will result in significantly fewer requests, especially during initial sync.

 ![](https://i.imgur.com/OfI3tKO.png)